.38 Super: Usage

-Apart from its popularity in the shooting sports, the .38 Super +P is one of the most popular pistol cartridges in Latin America due to local restrictions on civilian ownership of firearms chambered for the military cartridges, such as 9mm Parabellum and .45 ACP.
+Apart from its popularity in shooting sports, the .38 Super +P is one of the most popular pistol cartridges in Latin America due to local restrictions on civilian ownership of firearms chambered for military cartridges, such as 9mm Parabellum and .45 ACP.
+While the .38 Super is popular in the Western hemisphere in general, it is less commonly found in Europe.

 The .38 Super round received further publicity through the single-action "Colt Combat Commander" and lightweight aluminum alloy frame "Colt Commander".
-When Colt switched the inventory's supply of the model from the Series-70s to the Series-80s, the model fell into lesser demand.
+When Colt switched the inventory supply of the model from the Series-70s to the Series-80s, the model fell into lesser demand.
+An ASP pistol was available in .38 Super.
 A small number of .45 ACP submachine guns were also made in .38 Super, such as the Ingram Model 6 and Thompson submachine gun.
 A machine pistol variant of the M1911 chambered in .38 Super was also produced by Hyman S. Lehman.

-The .38 Super also appears on the television program Nash Bridges, with the series titular character, played by Don Johnson, carrying a modified M1911 pistol in the caliber.

 The .38 Super +P cartridge ballistics have been improved over the years by the use of modern propellants.
 Since the early 2000s, ammunition is available with velocities exceeding 1400 ft/s.
 This is impressive from a semi-automatic pistol and is comparable to the .357 SIG.
-Ammunition is also being manufactured in the modern hollowpoint style bullet with excellent ballistics for personal defence.
+Ammunition is also being manufactured in the modern hollowpoint style bullet with excellent ballistics for personal defense.
 A standard single-stack magazine in a 1911-style semi-automatic pistol holds nine to eleven rounds, plus one in the chamber.
 Double-stack magazine pistols in this cartridge holds fifteen to eighteen rounds, plus one in the chamber.

-The .38 Super +P is very popular in Australia (partly due to firearms laws prohibiting calibers over .38 caliber from use in IPSC) and Latin America in regards to competition shooting and is also finding its way back into the role of a concealed carry caliber.